1000Project/CommunityShares/Technical_Update.md

 1. **Testnet Deployment:** Finalize deployments on the Shido Testnet and verify reward mechanisms.
 2. **Optimize Gas Usage:** Ensure efficient token transfers and contract interactions.
 3. **Prefund Wallets:** Complete the configuration of 20 prefunded wallets for automated batch token transfers.
+4. **Momentum Shift to Open Source:** Build towards 100% open-source status prior to the expiration of the 1000-day cycle, ensuring the community has full access to contribute, enhance, and govern its evolution.
 4. **Early Governance Integration:** Begin implementing community proposals for key decisions.

 ---